Skip to main content

 If a default vectorizer module is not set, you must set a vectorizer in the schema before you can use near<Media> or vectorization at import time.

-The below will set text2vec-huggingface as the default vectorizer.
+This code sets text2vec-huggingface as the default vectorizer.
 Thus, text2vec-huggingface module will be used unless another vectorizer is specified for that class.

 services: